 IS TELLO ANY GOOD?

-Let’s just cut to the chase right?
-You basically want to know if Tello is any good and if you should switch right?
+Let’s just cut to the chase, you basically want to know if Tello is any good and if you should switch right?

 Like I mentioned above, Tello operates on the Sprint network which means they use Sprint’s cell towers.
 This means that if you’re already on Sprint (like I am) you might be a great fit to switch to Tello.